TristanvanLeeuwen/IP_and_Im_Lectures/discrete_ip_regularization.md

 $$Ku(x) = \int_0^1 \frac{u(y)}{(1 + (x-y)^2)^{3/2}} \mathrm{d}y.$$

-Upon discretisation with stepsize $h = 1/n$, the inverse problem can be cast as a system of $n$ equations in $n$ unknowns $Ku = f$.
+Upon discretization with stepsize $h = 1/n$, the inverse problem can be cast as a system of $n$ equations in $n$ unknowns $Ku = f$.

 You can use the code provided below to generate the matrix and noisy data for a given $u(x)$

 1. Plot the coefficients $\langle u_i, f\rangle$ and the singular values $\sigma_i$ to check the discrete Picard condition.
 What do you notice ?

-2. Solve the inverse problem for noisy data using the (regularised) pseudo-inverse; compute the optimal $\alpha$ by computing the bias and variance components of the error.
+2. Solve the inverse problem for noisy data using the (regularized) pseudo-inverse; compute the optimal $\alpha$ by computing the bias and variance components of the error.
 Is this a practically feasible way to compute the optimal $\alpha$?

 3. Compare the solutions for $\alpha < \alpha_{\text{opt}}$, $\alpha_{\text{opt}}$ and $\alpha > \alpha_{\text{opt}}$ to the ground truth.
 What do you notice?